Car & Truck Accidents – Spencer County Dan Tuley

 Car and Truck Accidents in Spencer County

 A car and truck accident lawyer knows that a crash can transform virtually every aspect of your life in the matter of an instant.
-In addition to worrying about your health and injuries, you may also have concerns about how you’re going to afford those medical bills, especially if your ability to work is compromised.
+In addition to worrying about your health and injuries, you may also have concerns about how you’re going to afford medical bills, especially if your ability to work is compromised.

-While car crash certainly have the potential to cause life-altering injuries or fatalities, this risk is even greater with truck accidents due to the added weight and size differential involved.
+While a car crash certainly has the potential to cause life-altering injuries or fatalities, this risk is even greater with truck accidents due to the added weight and size differential involved.
 In fact, Spencer County truck accidents sometimes involve large commercial vehicles used to transport equipment and coal to and from the local coal mines.
 These massive, heavy vehicles hold the potential to cause devastating injuries and fatalities.

 If you or a loved one have been involved in a car crash or a truck accident in Spencer County, Indiana, turn to the experienced legal team at The Tuley Law Office.
 Established by Attorney Daniel Tuley, a personal injury attorney with more than 30 years in practice, our firm has recovered compensation for dozens of local car and truck accident victims.
 This includes individuals who have been seriously injured in a coal mining truck accident or a crash with another commercial vehicle.

-The law does limit the time frame for filing a legal claim, so we encourage you to contact us as soon as possible to discuss your case in a free consultation.
+The law does limit the time frame for filing a legal claim, so we encourage you to contact us as soon as possible to discuss your case during a free consultation.
 Contact the attorneys of Tuley Law Office by phone at (812) 434-1936.

 Common Concerns Following a Car Accident or Truck Accident